ravihara/ravihara.github.io/content/en/posts/java-code-points.md

 1. Implement an `abstract base class` with abstract and non-abstract methods.
 The non-abstract methods are meant to provide base implementation so that, the derived entity classes can skip their implementations as needed.
-2. Extend the abstract class with appropriate entity classes, override and implement the abstract methods of the abstract, base class.
+2. Extend the abstract class with appropriate entity classes, overriding the methods as required.

 __Entities of different kind, requiring a common set of behavioural signatures.__